 - Exaggerated in the episode "I'm Goin' to Praiseland".
-When Ned Flanders invites his date Rachel Jordan to stay at his house (to sleep in separate rooms, of course), she's skeeved out by all the photos of his late wife Maude, the Maude-shaped bedsheet indentation he preserves with sprayed starch, the robe he hands her, monogrammed with her name, and his calling her "Maude".
-None of which prepares her for her discovery, upon awakening the next morning, that Ned has cut her hair to resemble Maude's.
+When Ned Flanders invites his date Rachel Jordan to stay at his house (to sleep in separate rooms, of course), she's skeeved out by all the photos of his late wife Maude, the Maude-shaped bedsheet indentation he preserves with sprayed starch, the monogrammed robe he hands her (with Maude's monogram, of course), and his calling her "Maude".
+None of this prepares her for the discovery, upon awakening the next morning, that Ned has cut her hair to resemble Maude's.
+Ned isnt able to move on by himself, but is instead forced to have Homer and Bart get rid of all the stuff that reminds him of Maude.
+By the end of the episode, he's finally capable of removing the Maude-shape in the bed, as he begins to move on.

 - In an adaptation of The Raven from the first "Treehouse of Horror", Marge filled this role.